shivanginagpal/Shopping-List-Prediction-System/README.md

 ## For DataModel

 1. Go to the DataModel/server folder
-2. Activate the virtual environment using source server/bin/activate
+2. Activate the virtual environment using "source server/bin/activate"
-3. Run python3 server/app.py
+3. Run "python3 server/app.py"